Anglo CEO exit raises questions about platinum

 While Carroll had opposed hiving off Amplats or paring back Anglo's stake, the review was expected to propose closing high-cost shafts and even selling assets.
 Closing shafts would likely mean more friction between Anglo and unions in the platinum belt, 120 kilometres northwest of Johannesburg.

-South Africa has been gripped by its worst labour unrest in decades following a violent strike that broke out at Lonmin's neighbouring Marikana mine in August.
+South Africa has been gripped by its worst labour unrest in decades following a violent strike that broke out at Lonmin's (LONJ.J) (LMI.L) neighbouring Marikana mine in August.

 POLITICAL WILL